VAST-THE-DOGE/Tiles/README.md

 > [!IMPORTANT]
 > This branch is for the C# version.
 It is being made and tested on windows.
-> Therefore, it is only supported on Windows machines with a decent CPU and at least 2GB of ram.
+> Therefore, it is only supported on Windows machines (Windows 10 and 11) with a decent CPU and at least 2GB of ram.
+> Tip: If you can run a browser to see this, you can run the game.

 # Tiles
 ![image](https://github.com/VAST-THE-DOGE/Tiles/assets/145150405/3dde6e58-6802-4434-a6b2-927ea3c44e7a)